Sig P365 XL vs Glock 43X: A Comprehensive Analysis

 Both guns offer you everything you need to be a fast and accurate shooter.
 The rest is on you and your training.
 While there are differences both guns are excellent tools for self-defense and concealed carry.

 Sig P365 XL vs Glock 43X: Concealment

-The Glock 43X is ultimately the smaller and lighter-weight gun, so by default it’s the easier gun to carry.
-The Glock 43X is a pint-sized carry gun that’s ultra-thin and very comfortable in a variety of carry configurations.
+The Glock 43X is ultimately the smaller and lighter-weight gun, so by default, it’s the easier gun to carry.
+The Glock 43X is a pint-sized carry gun that’s ultra-thin and very comfortable in a variety of carrying configurations.
 This includes appendix where the shorter barrel makes it more comfortable in an appendix carry holster.

 The SIG P365 XL is a little bigger and heavier, and even more so when equipped with a red dot sight.
 The SIG P365 XL is as equally thin as the Glock 43X so it’s very comfortable for deep concealment when it comes to IWB or appendix carry.

 These guns are both designed for concealed carry and are both easy to carry.
 They are both bigger versions of smaller guns which makes them slightly harder to conceal than the original smaller guns.
 You won’t be carrying these guns in your pocket for example.

 You will need a good, supportive concealed carry holster designed for your firearm.
 If you can do that you’ll have no issues making either gun disappear around your waist.
 Supportive is the keyword here, as that will decide the difference between comfortable concealed carry and just concealed carry.
 If your Kydex holster isn’t comfortable, you won’t conceal carry as often.